Mosel Riesling: Germany's Most Misunderstood Great Wine

 Ripeness on a German label is not the same as sweetness.
 A Spätlese can be made bone dry.
 The Verband Deutscher Prädikatsweingüter, known as the VDP, introduced a parallel Grosses Gewächs system to clarify dry single-vineyard wines, marked GG on the bottle.
 If you see GG, it is dry and it is from a top site.

-The Mosel is a region of small family estates, and our personal favourites tend to be the ones who have been quietly doing the same thing for generations.
+The Mosel is a region of small family estates.
 Joh.
 Jos.
 Prüm in Wehlen makes Rieslings of glacial purity from the Wehlener Sonnenuhr vineyard.
-Their Kabinett at around $40 to $50 is one of the great wine bargains in the world, a bottle we open whenever we want to remind ourselves what white wine can do.
+Their Kabinett at around $40 to $50 is one of the great wine bargains in the world.
 Prüm's wines are notorious for needing a few years in the cellar before they show their best, so resist the urge to drink them young.

 Dr. Loosen, run by Ernst Loosen, is a more available entry point.
 The basic "Dr. L" Riesling sits around $14 and is a perfectly drinkable midweek bottle.
 The single-vineyard wines, particularly the Erdener Treppchen and the Wehlener Sonnenuhr, climb into the $40 to $80 range and reward every dollar.
 Loosen is one of the few Mosel producers who travels widely and speaks publicly about the region, which is part of why so many Americans have heard of him.

-Anna's pet favourite is Willi Schaefer, a tiny estate in Graach with only around four hectares under vine.
-Schaefer's Graacher Domprobst Spätlese has a piercing clarity that Anna describes as "drinking moonlight."
-We allocate the rare bottles we can find to customers who already know what they are looking for.
-At the very top of the pyramid sits Egon Müller, whose Scharzhofberger wines from the Saar tributary regularly fetch four-figure sums at auction.
-We have tasted them.
-They are worth it.
-We do not, however, list them on the website.
+Willi Schaefer is a tiny estate in Graach with only around four hectares under vine.
+The Graacher Domprobst Spätlese is one of the most precisely focused Rieslings in the Mosel, and what we can lay hands on tends to go straight to customers who already know what they are looking for.
+At the very top of the pyramid sits Egon Müller, whose Scharzhofberger wines from the Saar tributary regularly fetch four-figure sums at auction; the pricing is out of step with the kind of customer we usually serve, so we do not list them on the website.

 For dry styles, look to Maximin Grünhaus or Fritz Haag.
 Both make GGs that combine the cut of a great Chablis with a softer, riper fruit profile that suits Sunday lunch beautifully.